UBC-DSCI/introduction-to-datascience-python/source/classification2.md

 fairly close to the majority class proportion in the training data.
 In this case, we would suspect that the majority classifier will have an accuracy of around {glue:text}`cancer_train_b_prop`%.
-The $K$-nearest neighbors classifier we built does quite a bit better than this, with an accuracy of {glue:text}`cancer_acc_1`%.
+The K-nearest neighbors classifier we built does quite a bit better than this, with an accuracy of {glue:text}`cancer_acc_1`%.
-This means that from the perspective of accuracy, the $K$-nearest neighbors classifier improved quite a bit on the basic majority classifier.
+This means that from the perspective of accuracy, the K-nearest neighbors classifier improved quite a bit on the basic majority classifier.
 Hooray!
 But we still need to be cautious; in this application, it is likely very important not to misdiagnose any malignant tumors to avoid missing patients who actually need medical care.
 The confusion matrix above shows